jsa-aerial/js-local-bam/README.md

 Makes use of `getAlnUbas` as the intermediary parse for the set of unsigned byte arrays for the region contained alignments.

+`options` is a map of flags:

+  `binary`: true/false, if true returns the raw UBArrays (low level usages) `exact`:  true/false, if true returns just the aln info exactly > beg <= end `full`:   true/false, if true decodes cigar and seq fields as well

 ---